agapas/render-selected-frames/README.md

 ### More info

-Input frames can be set like in example: '1,3-5,10,7',<br/>so in this case following frames will be rendered: 1, 3, 4, 5, 7, 10.
+Input frames can be set like in example: '1,3-5,10,7', so in this case following frames will be rendered: 1, 3, 4, 5, 7, 10.

 <img src="https://raw.githubusercontent.com/agapas/render-selected-frames/master/images/ui.png" width="340" height="695"/>

-*Notes:*
+### Notes and practical advices:

 * frames order is not important
-* please don't use spaces between input frames, just commas
+* do not set too many frames to render at once (it can be time and memory consuming)
+* after pressing "Render Frames" button please wait a little bit for the addon to start
+* use "Esc" (keyboard button) to stop rendering on the current frame
-* toggle system console to see addon's raport with output paths and rendering and saving times
+* toggle system console (after render is finished) to see addon's raport with output paths, rendering times and saving times
+* you can open the output folder to see the progress during rendering

 ### Installing